CREATIVE WRITING COURSES IN FARNHAM, SURREY.

 Next date Tuesday, January 15th, 7.30pm.
 Details here

 Day and Weekly Writing Courses

-I'm an Associate Lecturer at the University of Chichester, I run workshops at sixth form colleges and summer camps, and I taught for many years at Surrey Adult Learning.
-I have written novels, plays, poetry and both commercial and literary fiction.
+I'm an Associate Lecturer at the University of Chichester; I run workshops at sixth form colleges and summer camps, and I taught for many years at Surrey Adult Learning.
+I have an MA and a PhD in English and Creative Writing and I write both commercial and literary fiction.
 My creative writing classes in Farnham and Churt are open to everyone.
 Through a series of writing exercises we explore all aspects of creative writing including plot, form, setting, characterisation, voice, viewpoint, dialogue, genre etc.

 The courses are suitable for all abilities, whether you're a total beginner or a more experienced writer.
 In a friendly, comfortable environment you can share your work (if you wish to) and receive and offer constructive feedback.
 I offer advice on getting published and encourage you to submit to competitions, magazines and anthologies.